 Key Features and Coverage on RIMES

-For this data source, RIMES hosts approximately 12 money markets (U.S. Treasury Daily Yield Curve Rates).
+For this data source, RIMES hosts approximately 12 reference rates (U.S. Treasury Daily Yield Curve Rates).
 Some of the data items available include:

 - Database Domain Code